Simhyeon/gdmarp/docs/macro.md

 ### Macro rules (WIP)

+**Currently gdmarp 0.2 is comfing and this document is very oudated.**

 Macro starts with underscore.
 There are several macro rules that don't start with underscore which are mostly intended for internal usage.

 ### Comma rules